 Dairy Australia has eight Regional Development Programs (RDPs) that cater for local dairy farmer needs in Gippsland, Subtropical, Western Victoria, New South Wales, Murray Dairy, South Australia, Tasmania and Western Australia.

 Australian Dairy Farmers (ADF) is the national advocacy body representing dairy farmers around Australia.
 The Australian Dairy Products Federation (ADPF) is the peak policy body for commercial/non-farm members of the Australian dairy industry and is open to entities operating in Australia that are engaged in the manufacture, marketing or trading of dairy products and/or dairy related products.
 Together, the ADF and ADPF form the Australian Dairy Industry Council.
 This partnership forms a national policy and advocacy body working to improve entire value chain sustainability and profitability.

 - A Milk Price Index is available to help dairy farmers better understand and interpret commodity milk pricing and market signals.

 - Detailed statistics and information about the Australian dairy industry are available from Dairy Australia.
 This includes data on prices, production, exports and forecasts for the dairy industry.

-- The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) also produce detailed data about the dairy industry through quarterly Agricultural Commodities forecasts and publications.
-They are available at ABARES publications for viewing and download.
+- The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) also produces detailed data about the dairy industry through quarterly Agricultural Commodities forecasts and publications.
+These are available at ABARES publications for viewing and download.

 - Australian Dairy Farmers (ADF) - the national advocacy body representing dairy farmers across the six dairying states.